Required info for quoting a temperature controller

 - This is the temperature of the cooling water from your chiller or tower water being supplied to the machine.
 This helps us to understand the overall process better.

-Pressure of Cooling Water (F)
+The pressure of Cooling Water (F)

 - This is the pressure of the water coming from your chiller or water tower.
 This helps us to understand the overall process better.